awsdocs/amazon-s3-file-gateway-user-guide/doc_source/GettingStartedTestFileShare.md

 Your NFS or SMB client can write, read, delete, rename, and truncate files\.

 **Note**
-File gateways don't support creating hard or symbolic links on a file share\.
+File Gateways don't support creating hard or symbolic links on a file share\.

-Keep in mind these points about how file gateways work with S3:
+Keep in mind these points about how File Gateways work with S3:
 + Reads are served from a read\-through cache\.
 In other words, if data isn't available, it's fetched from S3 and added to the cache\.
 + Writes are sent to S3 through optimized multipart uploads by using a write\-back cache\.
 + Read and writes are optimized so that only the parts that are requested or changed are transferred over the network\.